OluSimp85/UTA-VIRT-CYBER-PT-12-2021-U-LOL/06-Bash-Scripting-and-Programming/Homework/Instructions/README.md

     - `vagrant` will attempt to gracefully shut down the machines.

-3. After that has completed, run the command `vagrant destroy` and confirm removal of both virtual machines by typing `y`/`yes` and pressing Enter.
+3. After that has completed, run the command `vagrant destroy` and confirm removal of both virtual machines by typing `y`/`yes` and pressing Enter. y

 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.